charles-cooper/eof/spec/eof.md

     - deduct 3 gas
     - read unsigned VLQ immediate `imm`
     - `n = imm + 1`
-    - `n`‘th (1-based) stack item is duplicated at the top of the stack
+    - `n`'th (1-based) stack item is duplicated at the top of the stack
     - Stack validation: `stack_height >= n`
+- XXX: SWAPN and EXCHANGE can probably be coalesced into a single instruction with a VLQ immediate.
 - `SWAPN (0xe7)` instruction
     - deduct 3 gas
     - read unsigned VLQ immediate `imm`